jack-epstein/cds1001_wildfire/README.md

-# cds1001_wildfire
+# NYU_CDS_1001_FinalProject

-This is the final report of my team's NYU Intro to Data Science Wildfire Project
+This is the final report of my team's NYU Intro to Data Science Wildfire Project.
+The data and code in this repository are the elements of the projects for which I was primarily responsible, therefore this repository does not contain all of the code that went into the final project.

-The full repo is here: https://github.com/NYU-MSDS-Projects/wildfires-1001
+The final PDF is shared here https://github.com/jack-epstein/nyucds_1001_finalproject/blob/main/WildfiresReport_Final.pdf